lzfelix/opfy_split/README.md

 ## Notice

-This scripts invokes underlying OPF programs, namely `opf_split`, `opf_merge` and `opf2txt` using the Python module `subprocess`.
-It was tested on Linux and OSX systems, but not on Windows (this does not necessarily means that it doesn't work on this platform).
+This scripts invokes underlying OPF programs, using the Python `subprocess` module.
+It was tested on Linux and OSX systems, but not on Windows (this does not necessarily mean that it doesn't work on this platform).